‘Garden Of Remembrance’ is a beautifully moving and personal song from the Scottish singer, Fish.

-The song is taken from Fish’s highly anticipated final solo album, “Weltschmerz.”
+The song is taken from Fish’s solo album, “Weltschmerz.”
 It stands as the album’s most poignant and personal moment; a gorgeous piano ballad wrapped in a stirring arrangement that showcases one of the best vocal performances of Fish’s long and illustrious career.

 Deeply Honest Video, Filmed During Lockdown